 Leaderboards are a visualization of achievement.
 The purpose of a leaderboard is to show players where they rank in a gamified system.
 Those at the top enjoy the notoriety it brings; as for everyone else, the leaderboard shows them where they stand in relation to their peers.

 - Anatomy of the leaderboard

 Leaderboards serve many purposes, but three powerful ones are:

-- Measuring Progress / Achievement: Leaderboards provides a way to visualize your skill progression.
-As you become a better player, you get higher scores, and you're able to compare it with past performances.
+- Measuring Progress / Achievement: Leaderboards provide a way to visualize your skill progression.
+As you become a better player, you get higher scores, and you're able to compare them with past performances.

 - Status: Many players are motivated to keep playing and improving because seeing your name on a leaderboard provides status.
 Most players feel pretty good when they see they're better than a bunch of other players.

 - Providing a sense of what's possible: In a global, absolute leaderboard, the highest score gives you a sense of what's possible.
 If you know the best player has 300,000 points and you're 'stuck' at 200,000, you will know it's at least possible to increase your skill to reach that higher score.
 The caveat here is that if the leaderboard displays cheaters (like pretty much every iOS game center leaderboard I've seen), you completely lose this benefit - and this goes from being a positive to a negative.
 If the highest score is outside of the realm of possibility, or *everyone* has it, then it's not a realistic measure of potential skill.

 If you have a data set that is best represented by an ordered list and find it especially useful to indicate which items have risen and fallen in relation to other items in the list, then a leaderboard is an ideal and robust choice.

 A common use for a leaderboard could be to represent a sales team.
 Each item in the list would represent a sales person and their sales over a period of time.